ufs-community/uwtools/docs/sections/user_guide/cli/tools/config.rst

 ``realize``
 -----------

 In ``uw`` terminology, to realize a configuration file is to transform it from its raw form into its final, usable state.
-Specificallly, the ``realize`` action replaces `YAML aliases <https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/>`_ with their anchored content, and renders :jinja2:`Jinja2 expressions<templates>`.
+Specifically, the ``realize`` action replaces `YAML aliases <https://support.atlassian.com/bitbucket-cloud/docs/yaml-anchors/>`_ with their anchored content, and renders :jinja2:`Jinja2 expressions<templates>`.
 It can build a complete config file from two or more separate files.

 .. literalinclude:: config/realize-help.cmd
    :language: text